alexeev-prog/domkrat3d/README.md

 ## Introduction

 Welcome! ✨
 **Domkrat3D** is not just another 3D engine.
-It is the culmination of years spent developing a lightweight, fast, and highly modular framework built on OpenGL and modern C++17 standards.
+It is the culmination of years spent developing a lightweight, fast, and highly modular framework built on Vulkan and modern C++17 standards.
 Designed for creators who value control, flexibility, and performance, Domkrat3D empowers you to build anything from rapid prototypes to fully-featured 3D games and simulations.

 > 💬 **"I’ve always wanted an engine that launches instantly, gives ultimate control, and uses modern technologies."** — [Developer testimonial]